Servebolt/servebolt-optimizer/Readme.txt

 Whether to debug the request to the Cloudflare API.
 `sb_optimizer_cf_api_request_debug` (boolean)

+`sb_optimizer_max_number_of_urls_to_be_purged` (integer)
+Limit the number of URLs being sent for purging in the Cloudflare API.
+This is due to limitations in the Cloudflare API - maximum 30 URLs per purge request.
+Using this filter is recommended, but it will prevent an error until a better solution is implemented.

 `sb_optimizer_urls_to_be_purged` (array)
 The array of URLs to be purged in Cloudflare.